 GRID's contributions toward covering these financing gaps include: general philanthropy, in-kind equipment donations, proceeds from a third-party ownership model, and corporate sponsorships.
-GRID's 2016 partnerships with major equipment manufacturers SunPower, Enphase Energy, IronRidge, and SnapNrack/AEE helped cover many SASH clients' gap funding requirements, and GRID expects to continue to utilize philanthropic and in-kind contributions from donors and sponsorships to augment gap financing efforts in future years.
+GRID's 2017 partnerships with major equipment manufacturers including SunPower, Enphase Energy, IronRidge, and Jinko Solar, and Schneider Electric helped cover many SASH clients' gap funding requirements, and GRID expects to continue to utilize philanthropic and in-kind contributions from donors and sponsorships to augment gap financing efforts in future years.
 Given the slow economic recovery, continued tight credit markets, and the inability for most homeowners to assume more debt, gap financing remains a potential obstacle for low-income families to participate in the SASH Program.

-In 2015 GRID began partnering with Spruce6 to implement a third-party ownership (TPO) model for SASH 2.0 as approved by the Commission in Resolution E-4719.7 In 2016, the SASH TPO model continues to play a crucial role in filling in funding gaps for installations across California.
-By using a TPO model, GRID is able to apply Federal Investment Tax Credit (ITC) financing to SASH 2.0 projects, and participating families receive the benefits of a performance guarantee, system monitoring, and a 20-year warranty coverage.
-As seen in Chart 3 below, of the 555 total SASH 2.0 projects completed through Q2 2016, 389 of them are third-party owned and total over 70% of the total SASH 2.0 kW (CEC-AC) capacity installed.
+In 2017 GRID began partnering with Sunrun to further expand its third-party ownership (TPO) model for SASH 2.0 as approved by the Commission in Resolution E-4829.
+Through the TPO model and parternships, GRID is able to leverage the Federal Investment Tax Credit (ITC) to help finance SASH 2.0 projects, while providing additional benefits to participating families, including a performance guarantee, system monitoring, and 20-year warranty coverage.
+GRID's TPO partnership with Spruce Finance is ongoing.
+As seen in Chart 3 below, of the 1,245 total SASH 2.0 projects completed through Q2 2017, 900 of them are third-party owned and total over 70% of the total SASH 2.0 kW (CEC-AC) capacity installed.